 In 1837 the trading post was abandoned since most of the native population had been displaced and the fur trade was coming to an end with lumber being the new commodity along the Ottawa River.
 The trading post log cabins fell into ruin and the land was transformed into farmland until it became cottage country, of which it remains today.

 In an effort to locate this once prosperous 200 year old Hudson’s Bay Trading Post I referred to an 1805 map by the Northwest Trading Company that outlined where the original structures would have been.
 Transposing that map on a current aerial view map indicated where any ruins may lie today.
-With that information I visited the area and found not only the possible remains of the original Mondion and/or HBC structures but also that a piece of this significant Ottawa history is currently for sale for at a mere $55,000.
-You can view the listing here.

 Wikipedia: Hudson’s Bay Company